 It was believed for a long time that "tender points," which refer to 18 areas in specified parts of the body that are sensitive to a measured amount of point pressure, were hallmarks of the disease and necessary for the diagnosis of fibromyalgia.
 This is now recognized to be incorrect.
 People with fibromyalgia have tenderness all over the body that is not just limited to 18 tender points.

 The symptoms of fibromyalgia come and go over time, but they seldom disappear completely.
 The pain may also vary from day to day in where it’s located and in intensity, and it can be worsened by outside factors such as stress.

 There is no definitive medical test for fibromyalgia.
 The diagnosis of fibromyalgia is made by doing a physical exam and a thorough history.
-While there is no specific test for fibromyalgia, your doctor may use blood tests to rule out other causes of chronic pain.

-Though there is no cure, fibromyalgia is often treated in a multifaceted fashion, using both medications and non-medication methods to improve individual symptoms.
+Fibromyalgia is often treated in a multifaceted fashion, using both medications and non-medication methods to improve individual symptoms.
 Treatment is individualized to each person depending on their symptoms.
 Non-medication methods to manage symptoms include sleep hygiene, stretching and aerobic exercises, stress reduction, and massages.

 There are medications available specifically for fibromyalgia, including pregabalin and duloxetine.
-They work by affecting different pain pathways in the body and help to improve pain in some patients with fibromyalgia.
+They work by affecting different pain pathways in the body, and help to improve pain in some patients with fibromyalgia.

-All material copyright MediResource Inc. 1996 – 2019.
+All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Fibromyalgia-Syndrome